The 2023/2024 Leaf Collection Program is underway, and expected to be complete by January 12, 2024.

 - Bring your leaves to our yard and garden waste drop off – if you have larger piles that won’t fit into your organics cart and have the means to transport them, bring them in!

 Program: Each fall we offer two curbside leaf collection passes along residential streets.
-Leaf collection dates will be added to your garbage and organics collection schedule in early October and
+The Leaf collection dates have been added to your garbage and organics collection schedule.

 Have questions about the leaf program?
-Check out our new Frequently Asked Questions
+Check out our new FAQs!

 - Leaf collection only.